 Elliott Davis, LLC has audited the financial statements of InvestSC since its inception and issued their opinion that they are in conformance with accounting principles generally accepted in the United States.
-In the audited Report on Financial Statements for the years ended December 31, 2010 and 2009, they did, however, include a note to the statements that reads as follows:
+In the audited Report on Financial Statements for the years ended December 31, 2010 and 2009, they did, however, include a note to the statements that addressed the risk of being unable to make the required capital contributions upon receiving a capital call and, thus, being in default with the individual venture capital funds.
+While tax credit certificates are available to meet interest and principal payments, they cannot be used to meet capital calls.
+Working with Deutsche Bank, the Securities Purchase Agreement was amended in 2010 to create the Capital Contributions Account, requiring all distributions to be deposited in this account until the balance in the account was at least as much as the unfunded capital commitments.